Niwatori401/EatTheDungeonDownloader/README.md

 (Windows) <br>
 https://eternallybored.org/misc/wget/ <br>

 0. Download the repo.
-Extract the folder somewhere where the folder path <b>doesn't have spaces</b>.
-It will break if there is a space in the folder path.
+Extract the folder somewhere.

 1. Install Node.js.
 Click the link above and follow the installer.
 As written above, I suggest checking the box at the end to also install extra tools.